WPRI-TV: LMA with WNAC-TV (1997–present)

 Shortly after Clear Channel took over the station, WPRI entered in a local marketing agreement (LMA) with Fox affiliate WNAC (then owned by Argyle Television).
 WPRI took over the station's operations on September 28, 1997, when WNAC moved its operations into this station's facilities.
 WNAC operates under the license of the old WNET, which was forced off-the-air in 1955 largely due to the presence of WPRI.
 In late 1997, Argyle merged with Hearst Broadcasting, owner of ABC affiliate WCVB-TV in Boston.
-Hearst was forced to trade WNAC together with WDTN in Dayton, Ohio (which had to be sold to alleviate an overlap conflict with WLWT in Cincinnati), to Sunrise Television in return for WPTZ in Plattsburgh, New York, WNNE in Hartford, Vermont, and KSBW in Salinas, California.
-This was due to the FCC rule forbidding common ownership of two stations with overlapping city-grade signals (the same rule that forced CBS to sell WPRI two years earlier).
+Due to FCC rules that effectively banned common ownership of stations with overlapping city-grade signals (the same rule that forced CBS to sell WPRI two years earlier), Hearst could not keep both WCVB and WNAC.
+It opted to trade WNAC together with WDTN in Dayton, Ohio (which had to be sold to alleviate a similar overlap conflict with WLWT in Cincinnati), to Sunrise Television in return for WPTZ in Plattsburgh, New York, WNNE in Hartford, Vermont, and KSBW in Salinas, California.

 When Sunrise bought WPRI from Clear Channel in early 2001, WNAC was sold to LIN TV due to FCC regulations forbidding common ownership of two of the four highest-rated stations in the same market.
-In this case, WNAC cannot be co-owned directly with WPRI.
+In this case, WNAC could not be co-owned directly with WPRI.
 However, LIN TV was forced to put WNAC back on the market almost as soon as it closed on the station's purchase due to the ownership structures of Sunrise and LIN TV.
 Hicks, Muse, Tate & Furst (forerunner to HM Capital Partners), a private-equity firm co-founded by Texas Rangers and Dallas Stars then-owner Tom Hicks, was the majority owner of LIN TV.
 At the same time, HMTF also controlled a large block of Sunrise stock.
 The FCC ruled that HMTF controlled enough Sunrise stock that the company could not own any stations in markets where LIN TV-owned a station as well.

 Finally, in April 2002, LIN TV sold WNAC to Super Towers, Inc. (d/b/a WNAC, LLC), a company owned by Timothy Sheehan, brother-in-law of former LIN TV Vice President Paul Karpowicz.
 This sale allowed the merger between Sunrise and LIN TV to be completed the following month.
 LIN TV continued to operate WNAC under the same LMA it inherited from Sunrise.